cakephp/docs/en/installation.rst

 It is a simple PHP script which checks the necessary system requirements, installs the CakePHP application skeleton and sets the development environment up.

-* Upload the oven.php to your server directory.
-* Execute the oven.php via your browser and click on the big oven icon.

 After the installation completes, your CakePHP application is ready to go!

 .. note::